Great Dismal Swamp National Wildlife Refuge: Description

 The Great Dismal Swamp is a southern swamp, the northernmost of many swamps along the Atlantic Ocean's coast, including the Everglades and the Big Cypress in Florida, the Okefenokee of Georgia, the Congress and Four Holes swamps of South Carolina, and some of the Carolina Bays.

 Essential to the swamp ecosystem are its water resources, native vegetative communities, and varied wildlife species.
-The Great Dismal Swamp's ecological significance and its wealth of history and lore make it a unique wilderness.
 It is one of the last large wild areas remaining in the Eastern United States.

 History

 The Great Dismal Swamp is in southeastern Virginia and northeastern North Carolina between the James River (Norfolk, Virginia) and the Albemarle Sound (Edenton, North Carolina).
 The aboriginal swamp was estimated to be over 1000000 acre; however, human encroachment has destroyed up to 90% of the original swampland.

 Beginning in the 1660s, an established community of escaped slaves known as the Great Dismal Swamp maroons lived freely within the Great Dismal Swamp.
 Most maroons settled in mesic islands, the high and dry parts of the swamp.
 Maroons were not the only people who lived inside the swamp – some residents had bought their freedom, others were still slaves who lived semi-independently.
 In addition, some escaped slaves used the swamp as a stop on the Underground Railroad as they made their way further north.
 Nearby whites often left the maroons alone so long as they paid a quota in logs or shingles.

 After centuries of logging and other human activities that devastated the swamp's ecosystems, in 1973, the Union Camp Corporation donated 49,100 acres (199 km^{2}) of land.
 The Great Dismal Swamp National Wildlife Refuge was established by the U.S. Congress through The Dismal Swamp Act of 1974.
 The Refuge has grown to just over 112000 acre in size.

 In 1805, the Dismal Swamp Canal began serving as a commercial highway for timber coming out of the swamp.
 The canal continues to serve recreational boaters as part of the Atlantic Intracoastal Waterway, administered by the United States Army Corps of Engineers.